solana-labs/solana-program-library/docs/src/token.md

 total supply of a fixed-supply Mint is determined during initialization and deposited into a provided destination account.
 A non-fixed-supply Mint also has an owner associated with it who has the authority to create new tokens in the future with the `MintTo` instruction.
+Both types of Mints can `Burn` tokens to decrease supply.ß

 It's important to note that the `InitializeMint` instruction does not require the Solana account being initialized also be a signer.
 The `InitializeMint`